himanshisyadav/ollama-service/ollama-apptainer/README.md

 **Note:** It is best to use the `build` partition on Midway3 for pulling images and building containers.

-## 2. Prepare Your Directory Structure
+## 2. Preparing Directory Structure

 Create the following layout for your project.
 This structure helps you manage your models and container effectively.